 The final essential oil on this list of natural ways to relieve pain is eucalyptus oil.
 This herbal remedy from the Eucalyptus plant may help reduce pain, swelling, and inflammation in the body.

-Do not use eucalyptus oil around children or pets.
-Eucalyptus can trigger asthma.
-It is important to dilute it in a carrier oil before applying topically.
+It is important to dilute it in a carrier oil and do a skin test before applying topically.

 Ginger, or Zingiber officinale, is a root that shows promise as a natural pain reliever.

 An earlier 2015 systematic review also found that ingesting 2 grams of ginger per day modestly reduced muscle pain from resistance exercise and running when people took it for at least 5 days.